ivankocienski/PlaceCal-Handbook/introduction/why-placecal-is-needed.md

 # Why PlaceCal was founded

-PlaceCal started as part of a research project at MMU into making cities more friendly for the over 50s and reduce social isolation.
-This research looks at communities, places, facilities and people in four areas of Greater Manchester.
+PlaceCal started as part of a research project at Manchester Metropolitan University.

+The aim of the project was to look into making cities more friendly for the over 50s, and reduce social isolation.

+The research looked at communities, places, facilities and people in four areas of Greater Manchester:

+## Our findings

 One of the first things we found was that people thought there was nothing to do in their areas.
+This meant they were stuck at home, alone.

+We wondered if that was really the case, however.
+Perhaps there was a lack of information?

-We went out to see if this was true, and after talking to dozens of organisations and community members, we found there was a huge variety of activities to take part in.
+We went out to see if the assumption that there was nothing to do was true.
+After talking to dozens of organisations and community members, we discovered there was a huge variety of activities to take part in.

+## The problem

 It became clear to us that the problem is one of communication.
 Mainstream social media sites like Facebook and Twitter are aimed at a specific type of event: large, well promoted, one-off events, generally for younger people.
 We realised we needed a way for small organisations to promote the more day-to-day events for less socially mobile and older people -- it was here that the idea for PlaceCal was born.